julyfun/how-to/README.md

 How to do anything.

-## Contributors are welcomed
+## Contributions are welcomed

 If you meet problems on editing or pushing, please open an issue.

 ## Advantages

-- Easy to write new articles and and synchronize.
+- Easy to write new articles and synchronize.
 - Git provides article histories.
 - Plain text which is easy to search, has very few redundant informaiton.
 - File & directories structure, familiar and easy to expand.